bunchc/model-train-control-system/README.md

    - Navigate to `edge-controllers/pi-template` and follow the instructions in the README.md file.

 3. Set up the central API:
-   - Navigate to `central-api` and follow the instructions in the README.md file.
+   - Navigate to `central_api` and follow the instructions in the README.md file.

 4. Set up the gateway:
    - Navigate to `gateway/orchestrator` and follow the instructions in the README.md file.